Make Yourself a Winner and Land (Endear Recruiters with Soft Skills)

 Problem-Solving Skills

-Problem-solving as a soft skill is the ability to analyze obstacles in different situations and think of alternative solutions.
-It is the ability to identify the root cause of a problem, come up with new solutions, and nip it in the bud.
-This makes it easier to make more informed decisions.
+Problem-solving is a soft skill that involves analyzing obstacles in different situations and devising alternative solutions.
+It involves identifying the root cause of a problem, devising new solutions, and nipping it in the bud, which makes it easier to make more informed decisions.

 Soft skills examples for problem-solving include;

-Solving problems is a skill that requires you to focus, pay attention to detail, put things in perspective, and address complex issues.
-Candidates with problem-solving skills can approach problems calmly and tackle them logically.
-This allows for jobs to get done faster, smooth teamwork, and optimal production.
+Solving problems is a skill that requires focus, attention to detail, perspective, and the ability to address complex issues.
+Candidates with problem-solving skills can approach problems calmly and tackle them logically, which allows jobs to get done faster, smooth teamwork, and optimal production.

-Problem solving applies to problems ranging from simple tasks (like interpersonal conflicts) to complex (business) issues.
-Hence, the ability to solve problems is very vital for professional development.
+Problem-solving applies to problems ranging from simple tasks (like interpersonal conflicts) to complex (business) issues.
+Hence, the ability to solve problems is vital for professional development.

 Computer Skills

-In our modern world, computer skills, and digital literacy have become essential soft skills in all industries.
+In our modern world, computer and digital literacy have become essential soft skills in all industries.

 You’re guaranteed to have a certain amount of computer work in whichever sector you want to work in.
 Even if the jobs you’re applying for are predominantly active rather than office-based, employers want to know that you can handle basic computer-based tasks.
 For example, web development, graphic design, typing, or data entry are computer skills.

-In the 21st century, you should be proficient with various software, platforms, and applications, for project management, data analysis, etc. Highlighting such knowledge on your resume will mark you as very skilled.
+In the 21st century, you should be proficient in various software, platforms, and applications for project management, data analysis, etc. Highlighting such knowledge on your resume will mark you as very skilled.

-If 2024 has proved one thing, it’s that companies value employees who can thrive in a virtual workplace, regardless of their professions.
-They favor applicants who are adept at navigating digital tools and handling basic computer-based tasks.
+If 2024 has proved one thing, it is that companies value employees who can thrive in a virtual workplace, regardless of their professions.
+They favor applicants adept at navigating digital tools and handling basic computer-based tasks.

 Discipline

-A strong work ethic is another thing that employers are sure to look for.
-They want to know that you will turn up and meet deadlines or if you’ll call in sick at the first sign of stress.
+Employers also look for a strong work ethic.
+They want to know whether you will turn up and meet deadlines or call in sick at the first sign of stress.

 Did you turn up to every lecture and tutorial throughout your studies?